cyelis1224/CM4Foundry/README.md

    - **Macro Execution**: Run specific macros at points in the cutscene.
    - **Wait Actions**: Pause the cutscene for a set duration.
    - **Image Display**: Show specific images.
-   - **Play Animations**: Trigger animations on tokens or between tokens.
 3. **Test Run**: Click the "Test Run" button to preview your cutscene.
 The Cutscene Maker window will minimize and restore automatically after the test run.
 4. **Export**: Save your cutscene script for later use.